totalspectrum/spin2cpp/docs/basic.md

 ```
 then the lower 3 bits are reversed; this is useful if you're directly coding a binary constant, but
 otherwise is probably not what you want.

+### Hardware registers

+The builtin Propeller hardware registers are available with their usual names, unless they are redeclared.
+For example, the OUTA register is available as "outa" (or "OUTA", or "Outa"; case does not matter).

+The hardware registers are not keywords, so they are not reserved to the system.
+Thus, it is possible to use `dim` to declare variables with the same name.
+Of course, if that is done then the original hardware register will not be accessible in the scope of the variable name.

 ## Alphabetical List of Keywords